 Where Can You Learn?

 We conduct the classroom and pool portions of the course here at The Scuba Shop, and new for 2017, we will be able to offer the "pool" and classroom portion at Lake Jocassee Friday evening or Saturday morning.
-For open water we use our local training site.
+For the open water portions we use our local training site.